ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/174_System_strings.md

 ## Script

 Name of the script without the **".c"** extension.
-Can be changed for generating or loading parameters, rules, and factors from files with a different name, this way sharing training data with other scripts.
+Can be changed in the script for generating or loading parameters, rules, and factors from files with a different name.
+In this way the script can sharing training data with other scripts, or can produce logs with different names in different [cycles](numtotalcycles.md).
 Script names must not contain spaces or special characters.

 ## Algo